How to pair beer & cheese

 - Sharp blue cheeses can handle a heavy black stout, which can otherwise easily smother other flavours.
 Heavy, fruity beers also go well with blue cheeses.
 Hoppy beers tend to take the edge off blue cheese and bring out their floral notes and acidity.

-- Fruity beers in general go well with cheese.
-So bring out your Belgian cheery beer and other beers with prominent fruitiness.
+Fruity beers in general go well with cheese.
+So bring out your Belgian cherry beer and other beers with prominent fruitiness.
 Your cheese and beer-loving guests will thank you for it.

 HOPS DO INTERESTING THINGS TO CHEESE